ethereum-optimism/optimism/specs/deposits.md

 file will be located in the `deployedBytecode` field of the build artifacts file at `/packages/contracts/artifacts/contracts/L2/L1Block.sol/L1Block.json`.

-## L1 Transaction Deposits

-[l1-transaction-deposits]: #l1-transaction-deposits
+## User-Deposited Transactions

+[user-deposited]: #user-deposited-transactions

+[User-deposited transactions][g-user-deposited] are [deposited transactions][deposited-tx-type]
-L1 [transaction deposits] are [deposit transactions][deposit-transaction-type] generated by the [L2 Chain Derivation][derivation] process.
-The values of each transaction are determined by the corresponding `TransactionDeposited` event emitted by the [deposit feed contract][deposit-feed-contract] on L1.
+generated by the [L2 Chain Derivation][derivation] process.
+The content of each user-deposited transaction are determined by the corresponding `TransactionDeposited` event emitted by the [deposit feed contract][deposit-feed-contract] on L1.

 1. `from` is unchanged from the emitted value (though it may have been transformed to an alias in the deposit feed contract).